nelsonsaake/lyli-hugo-web/content/story/day 10.md

 {{< story/time "12" "51" "pm" >}}

-Expert mode and simple interface options have been provided.
+Expert mode and simple options have been provided.
 So, the user doesn't have to deal with the process of selecting folder if they don’t know exactly where to search.
 At the same time saving time for users who know exactly where to search.

 {{< story/time "1" "41" "pm" >}}